 If you want to attach a leather strap to a watch like this, I can manufacture loop ends as shown in the picture.
 Please note that loop ends are only made to order, they are not stock items.

 The loop ends in the picture are 9 carat gold to match the gold watch case.
 I can make loop ends gold or sterling silver.
 The loop ends can be made to take any width of strap you prefer.

-The cost depends a little on the width and the current price of gold and the loop width and, but as a guide two loop ends in 9 carat gold to take a 12mm strap cost around £60 (depending on the price of gold) plus p&p, in sterling silver they would be £35 plus p&p.
+The cost depends on the current price of gold and the loop width and, but as a guide two loop ends in 9 carat gold to take a 12mm strap in December 2020 cost £60 plus p&p, in sterling silver they would be about £35 plus p&p.